bia-technologies/lowkiq/README.md

 They are applied when:

-+ a job had been in a queue and a new one with the same id was added
++ a job has been in a queue and a new one with the same id is added
-+ a job was failed, but a new one with the same id had been added
++ a job is failed, but a new one with the same id has been added
-+ a job from morgue was moved back to queue, but queue had had a job with the same id
++ a job from a morgue is moved back to a queue, but the queue has had a job with the same id

 Algorithm:

-+ payloads is merged, minimal score is chosen for equal payloads
++ payloads are merged, the minimal score is chosen for equal payloads
-+ if a new job and queued job is merged, `perform_in` and `retry_count` is taken from the the job from the queue
++ if a new job and queued job is merged, `perform_in` and `retry_count` is taken from the job from the queue
 + if a failed job and queued job is merged, `perform_in` and `retry_count` is taken from the failed one
 + if morgue job and queued job is merged, `perform_in = now()`, `retry_count = -1`